prettydiff/wisdom/Avoiding_Trolls.md

 An echo chamber is a form of moderation where the participants aren't likely moderators but feel the need to police conversations using trolling techniques in a team capacity.
 Any rebuttal will feed the negativity and ignorance of persons intentionally trolling and may turn unintentional trolls into intentional trolls.

 #### Worst Course of Action
-Engaging the trolls is a bad mistake, but in this isn't the worst thing to do either.
+Engaging the trolls is a bad mistake, but in this case isn't the worst thing either.
 The worst course of action to is to cave to the group pressure and affirm their toxic values.
+Instead remain forever polite and stand affirm with your opinion and humbly accept the group punishment that results.

 ---